Matt Piche -Board Chair, Cordova

 Caitlin McKinstry – Treasurer, Cordova

-Caitlin received her MSc in marine biology from the University of North Carolina at Wilmington and joined the research staff of the PWSSC in 2011.
-Her role as a oceanographic research assistant has led her to all corners of Prince William Sound and the Gulf of Alaska.
-The Copper River Delta and its health play an important role in her life as an avid forager, subsistence fisher, and conservationist.
+Caitlin received her MSc in marine biology from the University of North Carolina at Wilmington and moved to Cordova 2011.
+Her experience as a marine biologist for the Native Village of Eyak has taken her all over the Copper River Basin and Prince William Sound.
+The Copper River and its health play an important role in her life as an avid forager, subsistence fisher, and conservationist.
 As a supporter, periodic volunteer, and now board member of the Watershed Project, Caitlin is excited to help further the mission of this important organization.

 Sunshine Meitzner – Board Member, McCarthy